Last Updated on May 10, 2023 by Alterations Express Staff

 Alterations vs. Tailoring

-Tailoring: To start, tailoring refers to providing a custom fit for a piece of clothing and individual.
+- To start, tailoring refers to providing a custom fit for a piece of clothing and an individual.
 A tailor is usually highly skilled and trained, usually involving an apprenticeship.
 The definition of to tailor: is to make (clothes) to fit an individual.
-Typically, tailoring is a term used to refer to major alterations performed on a garment, where a garment needs to be significantly reconfigured to properly fit an individual.
+Typically, tailoring is a term used to refer to major alterations performed on a garment, where a garment needs to be significantly reconfigured to fit an individual properly.
 A tailor is usually employed to handle complex alteration projects for suits or wedding dresses.

 However, tailoring can also refer to the making/manufacturing of a custom-fit piece of clothing.
 For example, bespoke tailoring typically refers to the making of a suit based on the exact measures of a certain individual.
 Be sure to make this distinction when searching for tailoring services.